 - Summarize effective strategies for addressing organizational barriers to delivering exposure therapy in community settings

-This webinar will be recorded and available on-demand within 24 hours following the live presentation.
-If you have registered, and cannot view or missed the live webinar, please contact [email protected].
+This webinar was recorded on July 20, 2021.
+If you registered, and cannot view or missed the live webinar, please contact [email protected].